Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 The parser is running in the WebWorker (if possible).
-Since that, application loading is distributed between two threads: one of them is responsible for UI management, and another one performce compilation.
+Since that, application loading is distributed between two threads: one of them is responsible for UI management, and another one performs compilation.

 All of the visual features are done with SVG using the d3.js library.
 The code editor on the left side of the screen is a Code Mirror widget.